 Our hope is that, by taking a pro-active approach to the maintenance of the building, we will be able to avoid any disasters that might put the building out of action for extended periods and, indeed, keep maintenance to those times when it will be least disruptive to the life of the church and community.

 How will the Friends of St Andrew's Kirk Ella function?

 There will be an Annual Reception for the Friends of St Andrew's Kirk Ella, at which the accounts will be available, and at which we will report back on our progress over the previous year, while at the same time identifying the priorities for the next year.

-We have formed a registered charity called “The Friends of St Andrew's Kirk Ella”, and the trustees of “The Friends of St Andrew's Kirk Ella” are: Graham Brookes, Chris Franklin and Penny Laucht.
+We have formed a registered charity called “The Friends of St Andrew's Kirk Ella”, and the trustees of “The Friends of St Andrew's Kirk Ella” are: Graham Brookes, Chris Franklin, Peter Roberts and Penny Laucht.